 - Manifestations of CRS after treatment with BLINCYTO overlap with those of infusion reactions, capillary leak syndrome (CLS), and hemophagocytic histiocytosis/macrophage activation syndrome (MAS).

 - The median time to onset of CRS is 2 days after the start of infusion.

 - Monitor patients for signs or symptoms of these events.

-- In patients treated for minimal residual disease (MRD)-positive B-cell precursor acute lymphoblastic leukemia (ALL), hospitalization is recommended for the first 3 days of the first cycle and the first 2 days of the second cycle.
+- In patients treated for CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL) in first or second complete remission with minimal residual disease (MRD) greater than or equal to 0.1%, hospitalization is recommended for the first 3 days of the first cycle and the first 2 days of the second cycle.